mishra-atul5001/Data-Science-and-ML-insights-Projects/README.md

-# Students-Performance-in-Exams-Kaggle-
+1. # Students-Performance-in-Exams-Kaggle-
-An EDA analysis and Categorization of Students Performance over given Data Set
+An EDA analysis and Categorization of Students Performance over given Data Set.
+  We explore the Data Set with variations and Then perform ML Algorithms on it to predict different Accuracies.